 - Nausea and vomiting

 If you are having any of these symptoms, especially after using alcohol and Tylenol together, then you should see a doctor.
-These can indicate that liver damage has occurred and that you will need medical care.
+These can indicate that liver damage from alcohol has occurred and that you will need medical care.

 Alternatives to Acetaminophen